hlkGul/TestiniumProject/README.md

 - Go to Basket.
 - Compare prices at Product Detail Page and Basket Page.
 - Increase the amount of product.
-- Delete product from basket.
+- Delete product from basket

-## To run the tests

-- "mvn clean test" will be enough.